Open Source · Local First · Go CLI

 Local-first

-Everything stored in a single SQLite file at ~/.botmem/.
+Everything in a single SQLite file.
 No cloud, no accounts, no tracking.
+Use --db for per-project or per-agent memory stores.

 Multi-provider